 Breaches of privacy legislation can impose both statutory and common law liability.
-Penalties under the Quebec Act and proposed under the Digital Charter Implementation Act can result in fines and penalties of several millions of dollars.

-Until such time as the Digital Charter Implementation Act is in force and effect, complaints by individuals under PIPEDA, the current regime, are heard by the federal Privacy Commissioner who has the authority to receive and investigate complaints and to try to resolve these disputes (similarly, complaints in the provinces are heard by the relevant provincial privacy commissioner).
+Complaints by individuals under PIPEDA are heard by the federal Privacy Commissioner who has the authority to receive and investigate complaints and to try to resolve these disputes (similarly, complaints in the provinces are heard by the relevant provincial privacy commissioner).
 The Privacy Commissioner also has the right to make public any information relating to an organization's Personal Information management practices if it is in the public interest to do so.
 Public disclosure of the details of the complaint can be the most damaging to a business, and is a destructive consequence of misusing Personal Information.
 The individual making the complaint can also apply to court for damages.